mynlp/Forecasting_Implicit_Emotions/README.md

 # Forecasting Implicit Emotions Elicited in Conversations

-This is the implementation code of the paper
+This is the implementation code of:
 Yurie Koga, Shunsuke Kando, Yusuke Miyao.
 [Forecasting Implicit Emotions Elicited in Conversations.](https://aclanthology.org/2024.inlg-main.12/) INLG2024.

 ## Setup